Zubeida Jaffer Biography – click here

 I did not choose journalism.
 Journalism chose me.
 When my dad suggested that I consider studying journalism, it did not resonate with me.
 I had never met a journalist in my young life and I imagined that I would not be clever enough to be one.
 What an absurd thought when I look back now.
 Remember then I was a young woman who had lived most of her life under apartheid and had known mainly the local Muslim and mixed community where I grew up.

-This mixed community was labeled Coloured under Apartheid.
+This mixed community was labelled Coloured under Apartheid.
 I ended up going to UCT after getting special permission from the Coloured Affairs Department to attend a white university and found myself drawn towards clinical psychology.
 At the end of my second year, I applied for holiday jobs by writing letters to seven companies in the Cape.
 Only one company replied and that was the Argus Company.

 I was called in for an interview and offered a job for one month in December 1976.
 When I arrived at the Argus on 1 December, I had no idea that I would be expected to be a reporter.